Jsostmann/Lab-9/README.md

 _Basic Maze Interactive_ (1 point) - The user can click the tiles and they will toggle between the four maze colors.
 Code will be provided to handle the events related to the mouse clicks.

 _Save Maze_ (1 point) - Your Stage displays the basic maze plus a second panel containing the Save and Exit buttons.
 Clicking the Save button will save your maze to a file.
 The Save operation basically traverses your 2D array of buttons and outputs a 0, 1 , 'S' or 'E' depending on the color of the button/tile.
 The listener code included with this assignment has examples of how to determine the Color of a Button.
-The constructor for the Application class should provide a parameter with the output file name.
+The output file should be chosen by the user with a [JavaFX FileChooser](http://tutorials.jenkov.com/javafx/filechooser.html).

 _Exit Maze_ (1 point)- Clicking the Exit button should present the user the option to save (using the JavaFX Dialog) then exit the application using `System.exit(0)`.